What is the Feldenkrais Method?

 The Feldenkrais Method is a remarkable approach to movement, learning and change.
-Developed by Dr. Moshe Feldenkrais, the Method is based on the sound principles of physics, neurology, physiology and the martial arts.
+The Method is based on the sound principles of physics, neurology, physiology and the martial arts.
 Emphasizing the conditions under which the nervous system learns best, the Method improves posture, flexibility, and coordination.
 The Feldenkrais Method helps those with restricted movement, chronic pain, tension and other common problems, as well as neurological and developmental difficulties.